smcgdub/the_33rpm_player/README.md

 3. Clicked on settings
 4. Scroll down to the Github pages section
 5. Click where is says source and in the dropdown menu select master
-6. Click on the next dropdown menu to the right select /(root)
-7. Click save
+6. Click save

 You will then receive a confirmation saying the page has been published and also be provided with the link where people can view your site.

-The link to view the published site can be found by clicking [Here](https://smcgdub.github.io/the_33rpm_player/)
+The link to view the published site for this project can be found by clicking [Here](https://smcgdub.github.io/the_33rpm_player/)

 <hr>